Industrial Glossary

 Maintenance & OperationsComputerized Maintenance Management System

-Software that centralizes maintenance information and facilitates the processes of maintenance operations.
-CMMS helps organizations manage work orders, schedule preventive maintenance, track spare parts inventory, and generate reports.
+Software that centralizes maintenance information and supports maintenance operations.
+A CMMS helps teams manage work orders, schedule preventive maintenance, track spare parts inventory, and generate reports.

 D